 Next, find and click on their “select services” button and narrow down your search by looking for those providers who offer a sliding fee scale or payment assistance.
 You’ll need to contact each provider individually by phone to inquire about their specific services.

-Examine State Programs In most state, cities and even counties, there are a variety of inpatient and outpatient alcohol and drug treatment centers that are tax-supported and are free of charge.
+Examine State Programs In most states, cities, and even counties, there are a variety of inpatient and outpatient alcohol and drug treatment centers that are tax-supported and are free of charge.

 These programs range from short-term rehab centers to long-term inpatient treatment centers and some cases, to individual outpatient counseling.
 SAMHSA also maintains a Directory of Single State Agencies (PDF) for substance treatment services to help you quickly access the right agency and group.